Adaptive Leadership: Leading When the Ground Keeps Shifting

 Ronald Heifetz

 This is where empathy meets strategy.
-You need to understand what people are afraid of losing and honor that while helping them reimagine what they might gain.
+You need to understand what people are afraid of losing and honour that while helping them reimagine what they might gain.

-At Her Leadership Playbook, we often say we’re not here to “fix women”we’re here to fix the systems.
-But to do that, we need leaders who are willing to sit with complexity, challenge the status quo, and hold space for collective transformation.
+At Her Leadership Playbook, we often say we’re not here to “fix women”—we’re here to fix the systems.
+But to do that, we need leaders willing to sit with complexity, challenge the status quo, and hold space for collective transformation.

 That’s adaptive leadership.
 And we need more of it.